kuntercode/llm-macro-system/README.md

 ## 📄 Files

-- `macro_setup_prompt_cleaned.txt`: The full setup prompt that you can paste into a new chat to enable the macro system.
+- `macro_setup_prompt.txt`: The full setup prompt that you can paste into a new chat to enable the macro system.

 ---